anreitersimon/Medbrain-Tutorial/STEP6-1.md

     }
 }
 ```
-This method should be called every time the controllers `state` changes.

-This can be achieved by adding a `property observer` to the state property.
+The above mentioned method should be executed every time the controllers `state` changes.
+This can be achieved by adding a `property observer` to the `state` property.

 ```swift
 var state: State = .Initial {
     didSet {